yoryoplus/code_samples/README.md

 code_samples
 ============

-samples of a small part of my work.
+Samples of a small part of my work.

+At code_sample_1 folder you can view the functionallity at http://sohs.pbs.uam.es/joom2/sociales_geogr/h/1_h